-Memory Maker (MM) is a pre-paid service provided by Disney for all Disney resort and non-Disney resort guests to buy in advance of their WDW vacation.
-Most recently, I learned that while the package was designed to be purchased in advance, you can buy it after your trip now, but you save money by purchasing MM 3 days in advance of your checkin date.
-Also, you're still best to buy in advance to ensure you get all of your pictures without issues, but buying after the trip can be done by calling 407-560-4300.
-This is also the same number you call if you have any problems with MM/PP or missing pictures.
+Memory Maker (MM) is a pre-paid service provided by Disney for all Disney hotel and non-Disney hotel guests to buy in advance of their WDW vacation.
+While the package was designed to be purchased in advance, you can buy it after your trip, but you save money by purchasing MM 3 days in advance of your check-in date.
+Also, it is still best to buy in advance to ensure you get all of your pictures and videos without issues, but buying after the trip can be done by calling 407-560-4300.
+This is also the same number you call if you have any problems with MM/PP (PhotoPass) or missing pictures/videos.

-Memory Maker is a great tool for capturing moments where a person in your party with a camera may not be able to take a picture or be there to take pictures at rides, character meals, character meet and greets, Disney Springs, water parks and at some resorts.
-(Large groups)
+Memory Maker is a great tool for capturing moments where a person in your party with a camera may not be able to take a picture or be there to take pictures at attractions, character meals, character meet and greets, Disney Springs, water parks and at some hotels.

 Some people often ask what the differences are between Memory Maker (MM) and PhotoPass (PP).
 MM and PP are two different products.

-- Annual Passholders: If you have PP on your Annual Pass (AP), you have 365 days to download your pictures for free.
+- Annual Passholders: If you have PP on your Annual Pass (AP), you have 365 days from the day the first picture was taken to download your pictures for free.
 The PP follows the AP holder, but anyone on the reservation or on your My Disney Experience (MDE) can touch their MB to the picture at the monitors at the end of the ride and with a photographer if the AP holder is not present and it uploads to the AP holder account.
-The non-AP holder can't download the pics for free.
+The non-AP holder cannot download the pics for free.
 The AP holder can share them for free, though.
-The AP holder can download them and email them.
 Reminder: If someone in the vacation party is not with the AP holder, their picture may not auto upload to the account.

 The MM follows everyone on the reservation and is available for everyone on the reservation to see and download for free through My Disney Experience.
-The MM photos are available to download for 30 days from the first day of use.
-You save money by buying the MM 3 days in advance of checkin date.
+The MM photos are available to download for 45 days from the first day of use.
+You save money by buying the MM 3 days in advance of check-in date.

 - It is best to purchase Memory Maker at least 3 days prior to arrival in order to avoid a delay with activation and qualify for the discounted rate.
 This will also allow you to be certain all of your bands are working and photos are linking.